 Documenting your work to turn findings into repeatable actions

 Mentoring and coaching junior engineers

 The disciplines of SRE and DevOps overlap in many ways, but they also have one key difference.
 DevOps teams define what needs to be done to minimize gaps between software development and operations.
 SRE teams translate the pillars of DevOps into practices.
 If DevOps is the “what,” SRE is the “how.”

 Success in this role often entails being a proactive problem solver with an eye for software engineering and development.
 These are some of the skills that will serve you well in this job:

 Understanding of development and operations

 Coding in Java, Python, Perl, or Ruby

 Technical writing skills

-If you’re looking for a software-centric role in an emerging, in-demand field, a career as a SRE might be a good fit.
-The 2020 LinkedIn Emerging Jobs Report found that site reliability engineering jobs are growing by 34 percent annually .
-According to Glassdoor, the annual average base pay for a site reliability engineer in the United States is $119,119 (March 2022) .
+If you’re looking for a software-centric role in an emerging, in-demand field, a career as an SRE might be a good fit.
+The Bureau of Labor Statistics (BLS) reports that the job growth for a site reliability engineer is projected to increase 21 percent by 2028 .
+According to Glassdoor, the annual average base salary for a site reliability engineer in the US is $102,103 (July 2022) .

 Site reliability engineering is typically a mid-level role—a good option for those with a few years of experience as a systems administrator or software developer.
-Most companies require at least a bachelor’s degree in computer science or a related field.
-Additional certifications and experience with different operating and programming codes are also an advantage.
+Most companies require a bachelor’s degree in computer science or a related field.
+Additional certifications and experience with different operating and programming codes are also advantageous.